Classes for Young Children

 Pre Dance 1 (ages 3-4), and Pre Dance 2 (ages 4 1/2- 5): Movement classes that explore rhythm, song, body awareness, locomotor skills, and creative expression.
 Exercises are geared to the developmental needs of preschoolers, and pre-kindergardeners.
 Children must be potty-trained, and able to be independent from their parent for the class.

-Creative Ballet (ages 5-6): A movement class that explores the elements of rhythm, locomotor skills and creative movement.
+Primary Ballet (ages 5-6): A movement class that explores the elements of rhythm, locomotive skills and creative movement.
 We also introduce the children to the first steps and elementary terminology of ballet, jazz, modern dance, and folk dance.
 Enjoyment of movement and music is emphasized.

-Tap/Jazz and Mini Hip Hop (ages 5-6): Beginning steps of tap and jazz/hip hop are introduced and explored using age appropriate movement and music.
+Tap/Jazz and Mini Hip Hop Dance Classes (ages 5-6): Beginning steps of tap and jazz/hip hop are introduced and explored using age appropriate movement and music.

 Multiple Levels of Ballet

-Ballet 1-5 (ages 7-above) and Teen/Adult Ballet: Most children are ready for the exercise at the barre and in the center by age 7 or 8 years.
+Ballet 1-6 (ages 7-above) and Teen/Adult Ballet: Most children are ready for the exercise at the barre and in the center by age 7 or 8 years.
 Careful, safe instruction allows the child to progress at his/her own pace to the next level.
 Correct body alignment and placement, along with understanding of musicality and expressiveness are emphasized.
-Ballet 2B meets twice per week, Ballet 3 meets 3 times per week, Ballet 4 meets 4 times per week, and Ballet 5 meets 5 times per week.
+Ballet 3 and 4 meet 3 times per week, Ballet 5 and 6 meet 4 times per week.

-Pointe: Girls in Ballet 3 begin preparation for pointe work by taking the Pre Pointe/Pointe 1 class.
-Girls in Ballet 4 continue preparation for pointe work, progress to pointe work at the barre, as well as advancement to pointe work in the center and across the floor.
-Eventually they progress to Ballet 5 and Pointe 2, continuing and improving pointe work in the center and across the floor.
+Pointe: Girls in Ballet 3 begin preparation for pointe work by taking the Pre Pointe class.
+Girls in Ballet 4 continue preparation for pointe work, progress to pointe work at the barre, as well as advancement to pointe work in the center and across the floor in the Pointe 1.
+Eventually they progress to Pointe 2, continuing and improving pointe work in the center and across the floor.

 Ballet Repertory: This invitational class will learn classical and contemporary ballet variations.
 We will work towards competing in the Youth America Grand Prix.
 Teens must be proficient in Pointe work.